From First-Generation Graduate to Rehabilitation Counselor and Advocate for Developmentally Disabled

-Michigan State University alum Renee Hall has been an active member in the disability community for more than 20 years, serving in various roles including advocate, direct support professional, service coordinator, counselor, and research specialist.
-She currently works as the Advisor to the Self-Advocates of Michigan through the Developmental Disabilities Council of Michigan.
+Renee Hall earned dual bachelor’s degrees in English and Religious Studies from Michigan State University in 2010 and a master’s degree, also from MSU, in Rehabilitation Counseling in 2014.
+She has been an active member of the disability community for more than 20 years, serving in roles including advocate, direct support professional, service coordinator, counselor, and research specialist.
+She also is a first-generation college graduate.

 First MSU Faculty and Alum Selected for Artists-in-Residence Program at W.K.
 Kellogg Biological Station